 The memory management of arrays is important to understand.
 When you create an array yourself, then you can add elements to it as you wish and it will be expanded for you as required.
 However, this may result in it being moved in memory (assignments to existing elements will never cause this, however).
 This means you'd best know what you're doing if you twiddle with an array after passing it to a C library.

 NativeCall, and it doesn't know where the array ends.
 Presumably, something in the library API tells you this (for example, you know that when you see a null element, you should read no further).
 Note that

 Besides the usual methods available on every Raku instance,

-CArray provides the following methods that can be used to interact with the it from the Raku point of view:
+CArray provides the following methods that can be used to interact with it from the Raku point of view:

 elemsprovides the number of elements within the array;

 AT-POSprovides a specific element at the given position (starting from zero).
 This method is not intended to be used directly, but invoked using the subscript notation

 listprovides the List of elements within the array building it from the native array iterator.